NordicESMhub/GEO4962/_episodes/03-simple_case.md

 </pre>

 You should see a number of netCDF files (each of them ends with ".nc").
-You can quickly visualize your data on abel (to make sure your simulation ran OK).
+You can quickly visualize your data (to make sure your simulation ran OK).

 <font color="red">On Abel:</font>